 The Incredible Hulk came by the next day to check on me.
 I learned that in addition to administering the anesthesia, he was in charge of my pain management.
 He noticed that I hadn't been using the magic button and, like everybody else, assumed that I was unaware of it.
 The ruler stayed at my side as that massive hand reached toward it to demonstrate its use.
 They removed my bladder, not my brain.

 I did manage to stop him from pressing it with a heartfelt plea.
 I explained that I simply wasn't in pain and that the itching the drug was likely causing was far more uncomfortable than any post-surgical discomfort it was supposed to relieve.
 He looked at me as though I had been speaking another language.

-Eventually, his mind was able to translate the sounds I was making to the communication that I did not want the drug.
+Eventually, his mind was able to translate the sounds I was making into the communication that I did not want the drug.
 I think he was a bit insulted.
-“Well if you’re not going to use it, we might as we might as well unhook it,” he said with a tinge of attitude.
+"Well, if you're not going to use it, we might we might as well unhook it," he said with a tinge of attitude.

 Hindsight is 20/20